Mbutler1991/childhood-adhd-quiz/README.md

 ![Am I Responsive](assets/screenshots/am-i-responsive.png)

-This project was made using Javascript, HTML and CSS to check the likelihood of your child/children having ADHD and which of the 5 different categories of symptoms they fall into.
+This project was made using JavaScript, HTML and CSS to check the likelihood of your child/children having ADHD and which of the 5 different categories of symptoms they fall into.
 The target audience of this website is parents who are concerned that their child may have ADHD, teachers/school staff aiming to get an idea of the childs needs or even psychologists as we use the Conners test to build this and that would be the main test for childhood ADHD as it stands it alone cannot be used to make diagnosis as people can lie on the test but in the hands of a specialist can be used to help them reach a decision.

 This website is mainly aimed at parents and if answered honestly can be used for pre screening for their children and to hopefully cut down the long waiting lists, 9 years plus in some countries to get a diagnosis.